-If anyone has further thoughts on this, or disagrees with any of the interpretation, please pass forward your comments to Dr Emma Wells (emma@wellsmarine.org) or Dr Clare Scanlan (clare.scanlan@sepa.org.uk).
-This ring test is now in its fourth year and although it has general approval we are still very happy to receive feedback particularly suggestions on how it may be improved.
+If anyone has further thoughts on this, or disagrees with any of the interpretation, please pass forward your comments to Dr Emma Wells (emma@wellsmarine.org).
+This ring test is now in its seventh year and although it has general approval we are still very happy to receive feedback particularly suggestions on how it may be improved.